 So that’s the main thing I use TaskPaper for.
 Hope this helps.

 These objectives lists might come just at the right time if you’ve got big ideas that are held back by many other small things you deeply care about.
 To help get the hang of writing these objectives lists (and getting those big ideas done), I’m running a course just for that.
 By email, you’ll get example situations where these objectives lists help resolve a problem, and you’ll get personal coaching on writing your own lists.
 It’ll be like practicing a new habit, learning a new language, something that’ll last a long while.
-Sign up before March 26 to join the April 3 group, or learn more about The Objectives Course here.
+Learn more about The Objectives Course here.
 Care more!

 To see an objectives list being built, here’s another article on the subject: